Marcospagan7/Marcos-project/README.md

 ## Blackjack

-This project is a simplified version of the card game blackjack using bets, deck of cards, and a little bit of fun.
+This project is a simplified version of the card game blackjack using bets, a deck of cards, and a stroke of luck.